 Suhari teaches workshops in New Zealand and Australia presents at conferences and has been in private practice in Dunedin for nearly 30 years integrating Natural Medicine and Hakomi mindfulness based psychotherapy.
 Her therapeutic approach is based on her deep understanding of Mind Body Holism.
 Her particular area of interest is in the use of mindfulness for chronic pain syndrome and stress management.
 She also has many years of experience as a clinical supervisor and enjoys the mentoring aspect of the work.

-Karen Baikie, PhD.
-MClinPsych, is a Certified Hakomi Therapist and registered Consultant Clinical Psychologist with over 16 years experience working with individuals and couples in private practice in Sydney, Australia.
-Karen is a Certified Hakomi Trainer with the Hakomi Institute Pacifica Team, teaching on the Sydney Professional Training, and co-facilitator with Halko Weiss in the Australian Hakomi Embodied and Aware Relationships Training (H.E.A.R.T.).
-She runs workshops on aspects of Hakomi and H.E.A.R.T. throughout Australia and provides clinical supervision.
-Karen holds a PhD in psychology on the use of expressive writing as a therapeutic tool for survivors of trauma and has co-authored several peer-reviewed publications on expressive writing.
-She has worked extensively with adult survivors of child abuse and is also trained in Sensorimotor Psychotherapy.
-Karen’s work integrates mindfulness-based approaches to attachment, trauma, parenting and relationship issues.
-She is passionate about assisting individuals, couples, parents and other therapists to support deepening awareness and connection with themselves, partners, children, clients and others.
+Dr Karen Baikie (PhD, MClinPsych, MAPS, FCCLP, CHT.) is a Consultant Clinical Psychologist and Certified Hakomi Therapist and with over 19 years experience working with individuals and couples, and providing supervision, in private practice in Sydney, Australia.
+Karen is the Director and Founder of Grow Mindfully: Centre for Psychology, Psychotherapy and Health, a group practice of therapists working with mindful, somatic, compassion-based and trauma-informed therapeutic approaches.
+Karen is a Certified Hakomi Trainer with the Hakomi Institute Pacifica Team, is Organiser for Hakomi in Sydney, and co-facilitator of the Hakomi Embodied and Aware Relationships Training (H.E.A.R.T.).
+She runs workshops on aspects of Hakomi and H.E.A.R.T. throughout Australia.
+Karen holds a PhD in psychology on the use of expressive writing as a therapeutic tool for survivors of trauma.
+Karen supports people with difficulties in the areas of attachment, trauma, childhood abuse, emotional health, relationships, parenting, fertility, eating, and gut health.
+She is passionate about assisting individuals, couples and other therapists in using mindfulness-based approaches to support healing as well as deepening awareness and connection with themselves and others.

 Sarah Tait–Jamieson, BA, Anthropology, Dip Teaching.
 Dip Psychotherapy, Bachelor Applied Social Sciences.
 Sarah is a Certified Hakomi Therapist and a teacher of Hakomi, currently teaching on the New Zealand professonal Hakomi training.
 Sarah has worked as a psychotherapist for the past ten years with various community agencies.
 She has a special interest in making Hakomi accessible to Maori clients.
 She also maintains a private practice where she specialises in trauma work and relationship counselling.

-Pernilla Siebenfreund is a Certified Hakomi Therapist and Teacher with the Hakomi Institute Pacifica Team.
+Pernilla Siebenfreund is a Certified Hakomi Therapist and Trainer with the Hakomi Institute Pacifica Team.
 She leads Hakomi workshops in Australia and teaches on Hakomi Professional Trainings in Sydney.
-She has over 15 years of experience in private practice in Brisbane, working with couples and individuals, as well as seven years experience working with children and parents in a Brisbane based agency.
-She is the Brisbane organiser of Hakomi workshops and trainings and has been a meditation practitioner for over 20 years.
+She has over 16 years of experience in private practice in Brisbane, working with couples and individuals, as well as seven years experience working with children and parents in a Brisbane based agency.
+She is the Brisbane organiser of Hakomi workshops and trainings, is trained in Somatic Experiencing and has been a meditation practitioner for over 20 years.
 As a psychotherapist and teacher, Pernilla has a particular interest in applying loving kindness and embodied mindfulness to cultivate compassion for self and others.